Request information about Camp Nicolet!

 A:

-Our activities are designed for campers to progress at their own pace and support one another while doing so.
-The opportunity for competition exists through elective team sports and inter-camp soccer matches.
-Campers may also elect to participate in our year-end tennis tournament during Session III.
+Activities are designed for campers to progress at their own pace and support one another while doing so.
+The opportunity for competition exists through elective team sports and inter-camp basketball & soccer matches.
+Campers may also elect to participate in the annual Tennis Tournament during the final weeks of camp.

 Q: What are mealtimes like?
 Will my daughter get enough to eat?
 Are you able to accommodate special diets?